MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 * During deployment, if the target datast is using a [live connection](../connect-data/desktop-report-lifecycle-datasets.md), the source dataset must use this connection mode too.

-* Downloading a dataset from the target stage is not supported.
+* Downloading a deployed dataset from the stage its been deployed to, is not supported.

 * For a list of dataset rule limitations, see [dataset rule limitations](deployment-pipelines-get-started.md#dataset-rule-limitations).